w1ll1am23/pytrackr/README.md

 # pytrackr
-Python3 interface to the TrackR API
+Python3 interface to the TrackR API.

+**NOTE** TrackR has no official API therefore this library could stop working at any time, without warning.

 ```python
 from pytrackr.api import trackrApiInterface